noahsbwilliams/raspi-k8s/planning/networking.md

 ### Problem

-- There is currently no direct way to allow network ingress to the Raspberry Pi cluster.
+- There is currently no direct way to allow network network ingress to the Raspberry Pi cluster.

 ### Information